Unconventional Facilitation

 Applause for the Actors and Spectators

-More than 80 learners participated across the 3 sessions.
+More than 80 learners participated across the 3 sessions, and gave the series an average rating of 4.5/5.
 In the post-event feedback form, several participants expressed interest in attending future Masterclasses involving unconventional, playful, and experiential learning.

 Special thanks to: